hunterjackson/docs/source/rethink.rst

 ``connect.rethink.sink.batch.size``

 Specifies how many records to insert together at one time.
-If the connect framework provides less records when it is calling the sink it won't wait to fulfill this value but rather execute it.
+If the connect framework provides less records when it is calling the Sink it won't wait to fulfill this value but rather execute it.

 * Type : int
 * Importance : medium